aaron-allen/aDN_behaviour/README.md

 # aDN_behaviour

 Analysis of male courtship behaviour in _Drosophila melanogaster_.

-These data and analyses were published [here](https://www.sciencedirect.com/science/article/pii/S0960982220318996?via%3Dihub).
+These data and analyses were published in "A sex-specific switch between visual and olfactory inputs underlies adaptive sex differences in behavior" (Nojima and Rings et al., 2021), available [here](https://www.sciencedirect.com/science/article/pii/S0960982220318996?via%3Dihub).

 We ran 3 separate experiments:
 1. Silencing aDN neurons in males and pairing them with _CS_ females while in light.